nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### List tasks in team: `list tasks`

-The final deadline is approaching and you want to view all the tasks for your team.
+The final deadline is approaching, and you want to view all the tasks for your team.
 You can use the `list tasks` command to see a list of all your tasks in your team.

 The `list tasks` command shows a list of all tasks in your team.
 After running the